 Use of technology at Galesburg-Augusta Community Schools is a privilege extended to students and staff to enhance learning and exchange information.
 Use must be consistent with the mission of the District, and where appropriate, must comply with the stated purposes and use policies of any other networks used.
 Upon enrolling in each building, students and their parent/guardian will be required to sign a Technology Use and School Internet Access Agreement.

+Primary School Behavior Rubric